For every minute you are angry you lose sixty seconds of happiness. – Ralph Waldo Emerson

 Is Anger Getting the Better of You?

 There will undoubtedly be times when things won’t go your way.
-There will in fact be times when other people will do certain things that go against your values or simply don’t live up to your personal standards or expectations.
+There will, in fact, be times when other people will do certain things that go against your values or simply don’t live up to your personal standards or expectations.
 And there will certainly be moments when the unexpected will happen — catching you off-guard and stirring your emotions.
 There will also be times when certain events and circumstances will trigger something deep within you that will suddenly bring the feelings of overwhelm and frustration into the open.
 Yes, these are the times when you might feel a little upset, agitated, angry or furious.
-And yet, it’s how you label and describe these feelings that will determine the emotions you will end up experiencing.
+And yet, it’s how you label and describe these feelings to yourself that determines how you respond.

 You can either make these corrections and resolve the issues you are confronting, or you can instead choose to let things go.
 Either approach works.
 It all depends on what you would like to gain from the situation and whether or not it is worth pursuing or simply deciding to let things be.

 Before looking into the causes of why you might be feeling angry, it’s important to note that anger, just like any other emotion, is a state-of-mind.
 Whether you consciously realize it or not, it’s something you choose to experience in the moment.
 Yes, it might seem on the surface that someone else made you angry.
 However, this isn’t entirely true.
 You actually made yourself angry because of the way you perceived the situation or because of how you chose to respond to the circumstances.
 It was your choice and your choice alone.
 And because it was your choice, you can always choose otherwise.
 You can choose a different emotional response.
 In fact, you can choose to ignore the situation, you can choose to stay calm and composed, or you can choose to love.
 The choice is yours to make.

 So what are some of the reasons why you might be feeling angry?